3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 ### Thunderbird configuration

-Configuring Thunderbird to use your generated will allow to send and receive secure end-to-end encripted emails.
+Configuring Thunderbird to use your generated will allow to send and receive secure end-to-end encrypted emails.
 Thunderbird, by default, uses its own keyring.

 To make Thunderbird use gpg keyring go to: